pingidentity/pipeline-example-application/README.md

 #### Policy Linting

 The sample policies were linted using the `regal` utility.
 Linting is a best practice that ensures that all developers are creating files that meet a known standard.
-If you are going to be developing policies, it is recommended that to lint the files before committing them to the repository.
+If you are going to be developing policies, it is recommended that to lint the files before they are commited to the repository.
 To lint the files, run the following command:

 ```bash
 regal lint ./opa